What Is Risk Assessment in SMS

 - Subject matter expert.

-Here are the steps you need to take to assess safety issues in SMS programs.
+Here are some factors to consider as you start to assess safety issues in SMS programs.

 1 - Understand What a Risk Matrix Is

-A risk matrix is a grid used to document the probability/severity in a risk assessment.
+A risk matrix is a grid used to calculate risk weight using a risk index (composite of probability and severity) in a risk assessment.
 Here are the most important details about risk matrices:

-- Usually in a 5x5 grid, though it can be larger or smaller by 1;
+- Usually in a 5x5 grid, though it can be larger or smaller;

-- Generally organized by colors (usually three), with some colors representing ALoS and some colors representing unacceptable level of safety:
+- Generally organized by colors (usually three), with some colors representing low risk or ALoS and some colors representing unacceptable level of safety:

 - Green equals low risk;